Ajedi32/echovr-api/README.md

     print("Could not decode response.
 (Not valid JSON.)")
 ```

-For full documentation of the available methods and classes, feel free to browse the docstrings in the source code.
+For comprehensive documentation of the available methods and classes, please see the [full API Documentation on Read The Docs](https://echovr-api.readthedocs.io/en/latest/).

 ## Contributing